d2l-ai/d2l-en/chapter_linear-networks/oo-design.md

 ## Training

 The `Trainer` class trains the learnable parameters in the `Module` class with data specified in `DataModule`.
 The key method is `fit`, which accepts two arguments: `model`, an instance of `Module`, and `data`, an instance of `DataModule`.
-It then iterates over the data `max_epochs` times to train the model.
+It then iterates over the entire dataset `max_epochs` times to train the model.
 As before, we will defer the implementation of this function to later chapters.

 ```{.python .input}
 %%tab all